umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Tags-vpost-7.4.md

     }

 ### Typed - Using JSON:
 Notice that Newtonsoft.Json is referenced in the below example.
-It's already a part of the Umbraco codebase and it's needed for doing the Desirializing of the JSON object so it's possible to loop over the tags later on.
+It's already a part of the Umbraco codebase and it's needed for doing the Deserializing of the JSON object so it's possible to loop over the tags later on.

     @inherits Umbraco.Web.Mvc.UmbracoTemplatePage<ContentModels.Home>
     @using ContentModels = Umbraco.Web.PublishedContentModels;